Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Methods

 \subsubsection{1D alchemical metadynamics}

-To compare with expanded ensemble, we adopted the same simulation length (100 ns), starting configuration, state transition scheme (Metropolized-Gibbs sampling), and coupling parameters of the same 6 states in 1D alchemical metadynamics.
+To compare with expanded ensemble, we adopted the same simulation length (100 ns), starting configuration, state transition scheme (Metropolized-Gibbs sampling), and coupling parameters of the same 6 states in 1D alchemical metadynamics, which is also done with 3 replicates.
 We set the initial height of the Gaussian biasing potential as 0.5 $\text{k}_{\text{B}}\text{T}$, which is the same as the initial Wang-Landau incrementor despite different weight updating schemes.
-While in alchemical metadynamics, the strides for Gaussian depositions and MC moves are decoupled and do not need to be the same, we set both strides as 10 integration steps to better compare with expanded ensemble, where a weight is always applied when a move is proposed.
+While in alchemical metadynamics, the strides for Gaussian depositions and MC moves are decoupled and do not need to be the same, we set both strides as 10 integration steps to better compare with expanded ensemble, where the weights are always updated whenever a move is proposed.
 To accommodate such a fast pace for applying Gaussian biases, we set the bias factor as 50 to avoid an excessively fast decay in the Gaussian height, which could potentially slow down the compensation of the underlying free energy surface.
 The width of the Gaussian was set as 0.01 to avoid any overlap between the Gaussians deposited at different $\lambda$ values.
 Note that having such an overlap would not invalidate the method, but might have made the comparison to expanded ensemble less straightforward.
 For the solvation free energy calculation, we set the truncation fraction and the average fraction as 0.25 and 0.75, respectively.
-1000 blocks were used in the histogram construction, which led to a block size of 75 ps and the largest uncertainty among the considered numbers of blocks in the estimation of the solvation free energy.
+1000 blocks were used in the histogram construction, which led to a block size of 75 ps and the largest uncertainty among the considered numbers of blocks.
 200 bootstrap iterations were used in block bootstrapping.
+The mean and the propagated error of the free energy estimates from the 3 replicates were reported as the final results.